georrous6/a2a-ann/README.md

   Documentation, figures, and plots generated from benchmark results.

 - **`include/`**
-  Public header files for the core library.
+  Public header files exposing the core library’s API.

 - **`src/`**
   Source files implementing the core functionality of the ANN and k-NN algorithms.